-Adhesive tapes bind tightly to enamel and gilding, causing permanent damage on removal.
+Adhesive tapes bind tightly to enamel and gilding.
+This can cause permanent damage on removal.

 For temporary repairs, BADA recommend a reusable putty such as blu-tack for a safer solution.

-The safest storage solution for porcelain and antique pottery is in a display case or cabinet.
+The safest way to store porcelain and antique pottery is in a display case or cabinet.

 Be aware that vibrations from passing traffic or uneven flooring can cause objects to move.

-You can reduce the risk of unwanted movement by placing your ceramic items on a piece of chamois leather.
+You can further reduce the risk of unwanted movement by placing your ceramic items on a piece of chamois leather.